kenforthewin/react-redux-datatable/README.md

 });
 ```

-- Add the DataTableRedux component with its requred initialization props.
+- Add the DataTableRedux component with its required initialization props.

 ```javascript
 import { DataTableRedux as DataTable } from 'redux-remote-datatable';